saymrwulf/pulp-runtime/notes.md

-2017-08-26T20:33:00 - Implementing approach from a new paper read last night (pulp-runtime) 2017-08-26T06:25:00 - Quick fix, referencing a known issue from the official repo (pulp-runtime) 2017-09-12T04:26:00 - Late-night bugfix on financial RL environment (pulp-runtime)
+2017-08-26T20:33:00 - Implementing approach from a new paper read last night (pulp-runtime) 2017-08-26T06:25:00 - Quick fix, referencing a known issue from the official repo (pulp-runtime) 2017-09-12T04:26:00 - Late-night bugfix on financial RL environment (pulp-runtime) 2017-09-12T05:49:00 - Quick fix, referencing a known issue from the official repo (pulp-runtime)